Our Training Center is located at:

 What is state of mind training?
 Have you ever found yourself yelling, being frustrated into tears, the dog not listening and becoming angry because you know the dog knows the command- but just isn’t listening?
 That is state of mind training.
 Obedience training WORKS for some dogs and creates a great relationship with the family.
 Some dogs, and most of the dogs we work with, come in the door with great obedience.
 They will preform any rehearsed command.
 What frustrates owners are the hours they have spent working commands has done little to nothing for their dog when confronted with stress, problems, distractions, arousal, etc. We teach dogs how to problem solve, to focus, to follow through, and give building blocks, as well as teach owners how to advocate for their dogs needs, to give the dog a support system, and continuing education.
 We won’t turn away any breed, any behavior.

 Need help sifting through the options our community has?
-Our reach for training is as far as Schoharie County, with clients in Sharon Springs and Cobleskill, down to NYC, and in the upper region of the Adirondacks.
+Our reach for training starts here in Schoharie County, with clients in Sharon Springs and Cobleskill, and extends to Amsterdam, Schenectady, Johnstown, Gloversville, Utica, Cooperstown, Oneonta, Clifton Park, Albany, Saratoga; down to NYC, and in to the central Adirondacks.
 Interview the trainer.
 Become a knowledgeable consumer.
 Look at results, read reviews.
 Understand the tools.
 The last piece of info that really speaks about who we are at Run By Dogs… Listen to your heart and your blood pressure.
 When both are happy in equal measure, you are on the right path.
 Almost every person who has done training with us has heard that as an answer to many questions.

 “An awesome adventure!
 Thank you so much for such a wonderful once in a lifetime experience.
 They’ll remember this forever!” – The Noon Family, Madelyn and Emmaline, Green Lakes State Parks 2016